Rozdandy/africadelishms3/README.md

 ### Edit or Update Recipe

-## Future Features to be Implemeneted
+## Features to be Implemented in the Future

- * Pagination
- * Google login
+ * Functionl emails
+ * Number of views on recipe and likes
  * To bind recipes to national related country
  * Lazy loading images
  * Prevent duplicate subscribers
  * User profiles with description, avatar, post list
  * Page loading animation
  * Subscription letters
- * Functionl emails
+ * Pagination
  * Admin console
- * Contact form and admin to be able to see all recieved messages directly in the admin console
  * Recipe image url validation
  * Sort recipes by tag, cousine, cook or prep time, even more specific dietary needs
  * Recipe Comments

 # **TECHNOLOGY USED**